thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 ## What's an index?

 In a relational database system, an **index** is a special lookup table used to improve the speed of information retrieval for a specified table-column pair.

 A index on a table-column pair is like the index in an encyclopedia.

-1. Find the references to the pages that contain a subject.
-1. Follow those references to the desired pages.

-An index on a table-column pair is very similar.

-1. Find the references to the rows that contain a table-column value.
+You just follow the references to the desired pages that contain a subject.
+An index on a table-column pair is very similar in that you follow the references to the desired rows that contain a table-column value.
-1. Follow those references to the desired rows.

-Under the hood, a PostgreSQL index is implemented as a balanced-tree (b-tree).
-A **b-tree** is a tree structure that keeps data sorted in a balanced number of child nodes.
-This structure allows for very fast operations on the b-tree, such as searches, sequential access, insertions, and deletions.

-For example, image you want to select the row from the `movies` table where its `id` is `1001`.
-If the `id` column was declared as a primary key, it would automatically have a `movies_pkey` index.
-So instead of sequentially searching the entire `movies` table, the `movies_pkey` index can be consulted to locate the correct row in fraction of the time.

 ```text
                                                  movies